theGholland/Deep-CFR-2025/README.md

 ```

 You can now view logs at `localhost:8888` in your browser.
 To run Deep CFR or SD-CFR with custom hyperparameters in
-any Poker game supported by PokerRL, build a script similar to `DeepCFR/leduc_example.py`.
+any Poker game supported by PokerRL-2025, build a script similar to `DeepCFR/leduc_example.py`.
 Run-scripts define
 the hyperparameters, the game to be played, and the evaluation metrics.
 Here is a very minimalistic example showing a
 few of the available settings: